-S01E15: History and Future of Lund (ℒund) Where Did This Hip-Hop Artist Disappear To?
+History and Future of Lund (ℒund) Where Did This Hip-Hop Artist Disappear To?

-In this episode we’ll be checking out the Purple blue CGI spooky skeleton aka 30k followers no posts on instagram aka you sad bruh from LA or better known as ℒund
+So who is the Purple blue CGI spooky skeleton aka 30k followers no posts on instagram aka you sad bruh from LA or better known as ℒund

 Will you end my pain?